mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 - Networking events
 - Career fair and stuff will be talked about later
 - Nepotism
+- Reach out, the worst they can do is ignre you, they're not going to blacklist you LOL

 ## Reaching out to ppl